AndrewLuther/AndrewLuther/README.md

-- I’m interested in Music Transcription, Software Development, and Electronic Music
+- I’m interested in Software Development, Electronic Music, and Music Transcription
 - I’m a Computer Science Master's student at York University
-- How to reach me: email andrewgluther@gmail.com
+- How to reach me: email andrewgluther(at)gmail.com

 <!---
 AndrewLuther/AndrewLuther is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.